junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 "Who are you?
 What did you do to him?"
 He snaps, glaring at the girls.
 "Is this mind control?
 Or love potion?
 What is it?"

 "Hey hey!
 What are you doing?
 Don't yell at her!"
-Dean gets loose of his hold, shoving him angrily away from the girls.
+Dean gets loose from his hold, shoving him angrily away from the girls.

 "Dean, you're not yourself!
 No way you'd give up the Impala, whoever it is, that much I know for sure."
 Cas tries to get himself free from Dean's hold, but somehow it seems Dean suddenly appears to be everywhere on him now.
 His weight catches him by surprise.
 Both of them tumble to the ground, arms and legs tangled together.
 The girls giggle loudly a few steps away from them.

 "But I love her too much!"
-Dean shouts, struggling from the wrestle for freedom, hitting Cas's head and gut by his elbow.
-Cas didn't expect the blow, his head hits the ground, a small stream of blood dripping from his skull.
+Dean shouts, struggling from the wrestle for freedom, hitting Cas's head and gut with his elbow.
+Cas didn't expect the blow, his head hit the ground, a small stream of blood dripping from his skull.

 "Why don't you do me another favor, lover boy?"
 Jamie bends down slightly, savoring the view, before making sure locking eyes with Dean and purring in a sticky-sweet voice, "Kill him."